 A newer, less invasive, and less painful treatment method is the pinhole surgical technique.
 This surgery can be completed in just one visit, but some patients prefer to treat their mouth one section at a time.
 If you and your dentist chose this method for fixing your gums, you’ll receive a local anesthetic.
 Next, your dentist will create a small pinhole in the movable gum tissue near the root of the tooth.
 Using a special device, your dentist will move the gum towards the crown of the tooth.
 Rather than inserting stitches to keep your gums in place, he or she will place collagen strips into the pinhole to hold the tissue in place as it heals and forms new tissue.

-After you receive treatment for receding gums, you’ll need to take extra care of your teeth to prevent them from receding again.
-You can use these methods to prevent gum recession:
+After you receive treatment for receding gums, you’ll need to take extra care of your teeth and focus on preventing gum recession.
+Use the following tips:

 - Floss every day.
 Flossing doesn’t just prevent tooth decay.
 Flossing underneath your gums removes the bacteria that cause gum disease and recession.
 If you want an even deeper cleaning under your gums, invest in a water flosser.